uci-inf-133/a2-tweets-8julie/readme.txt

 - */3 Adding a text earch interface

 2. How long, in hours, did it take you to complete this assignment?
+3

 3. What online resources did you consult when completing this assignment? (list sites like StackOverflow or specific URLs for tutorials; describe queries to Generative AI or use of AI-based code completion)
+- StackOverflow to read about npm/nvm/nodejs/ installation and get a bit more context: https://stackoverflow.com/questions/20992723/npm-is-not-recognized-as-internal-or-external-command-operable-program-or-bat
+-

 4. What classmates or other individuals did you consult as part of this assignment?
 What did you discuss?